 Oculus Quest 3 specs and features

-It would follow, then, that the Quest 3 will come equipped with a 120Hz refresh rate, although time will tell whether upcoming VR titles can take full advantage of the upgrade given that most games still don’t yet support that higher refresh rate.
+It would follow, then, that the Quest 3 will come equipped with a minimum refresh rate of 90Hz.
+Time will tell whether upcoming VR titles can take full advantage of the upgrade, given that most games still don’t yet support that higher refresh rate.

 Oculus Quest 3 predictions

-In our review of the Oculus Quest 2, it was hard to find fault with a VR headset that proved immersive, comfortable and easy to use.
+In our Oculus Quest 2 review, it was hard to find fault with a VR headset that proved immersive, comfortable and easy to use.
 And yet, while it clearly leads the pack in the VR market, it still falls foul of some of the pitfalls that the technology as a whole suffers from.
 Here’s a list of updates we want to see on the Oculus Quest 3:

 Improved motion sickness prevention